Lloyds aiming to sell retail branches to Co-Op

-LONDON Lloyds (LLOY.L) said on Wednesday that its preferred option for the disposal of some 630 retail branches was to sell them to mutually-owned conglomerate The Co-Operative Group.
+LONDON Dec 14 British bank Lloyds said on Wednesday that its preferred option for the disposal of some 630 retail branches was to sell them to mutually-owned conglomerate The Co-Operative Group.

 Lloyds said it would now enter into more detailed and exclusive talks with the Co-Op, which runs a financial services division along with a supermarket retail arm, and would hope to agree on a deal by the end of the first quarter next year.